mariusbalcytis/webpack-bundle/README.md

 Aliases
 ----

-Aliases are prefixed with `@` and point to some specific path.
+Aliases by default are prefixed with `@` and point to some specific path.
+You can change this prefix by configuring `aliases.prefix` parameter.

 Aliases work the same in both twig templates (parameter to `webpack_asset` function) and Javascript files (parameter to `require` or similar Webpack provided function).